-- Questions must be answered in order asked.

-- Solutions must be neat.

-- You must use the given symbols.

-- You must show all reasoning.

-- Copying is never allowed, even when working together.

-- 1. A particle moves in the first quadrant along the parabola $y^2 = 12x$ .
+- Questions must be answered in order asked. - Solutions must be neat. - Solutions must be exact and fully simplified. - You must use the given symbols. - You must show all reasoning. - Copying is never allowed, even when working together. - 1.
+A particle moves in the first quadrant along the parabola $y^2 = 12x$ .
 The x-component of velocity is $v_x = 15$ .
-At the point (3,6), what are the velocity vector, including its magnitude and angle with the positive x-axis, and the acceleration vector, including its magnitude and angle with the positive x-axis?

-- 2. Find $I_x$ for the area between the curves
+At the point (3,6), what are the velocity vector, including its magnitude and angle with the positive x-axis, and the acceleration vector, including its magnitude and angle with the positive x-axis? - 2.
+Find $I_x$ for the area between the curves